JamesMunday98/MachineLearningWD/README.md

 Munday et al 2026
 https://ui.adsabs.harvard.edu/abs/2026MNRAS.546ag246M/abstract

+FullDESI_Classifications.csv gives the machine learning classifications for each class applied to the full DESI dataset that met our selection criteria

 general_machine_learning_flow.py gives an overview of the machine learning architecutre implemented in python from this study, as well as some code for plotting and code to perform a UMAP analysis